 Anyone who has ever been arrested, seen someone arrested, or watched a television show or movie in which someone is arrested has heard of the Miranda Rights.
 Unfortunately, far too many people think that they know all there is to know on the subject and never consider what they might not know.
 Did you know that the police don’t have to read you your Miranda Rights before questioning you, unless you are under arrest?
 Did you know that waiving your rights in exchange for leniency can end up harming you more than helping you?
-These are the issues that we want to address to make sure that you know what to do if you are ever arrested or even questioned by the police while not technically in custody.
+These are the issues that our experienced criminal defense attorneys want to address to make sure that you know what to do if you are ever arrested or even questioned by the police while not technically in custody.

 Miranda Rights Do Not Apply and Do Not Have to Be Read if You Are Not in Custody

 One of the biggest mistakes you make when being questioned by the police is to assume that nothing you say can be used against you because they haven’t read your Miranda Rights.
 This is also one of the best ways for the police to get you to say something incriminating.
 They know that there is a common misconception about the Miranda Rights being relevant when a person is not actually in custody.
 For this reason, they may ask to question you, and may even give the impression that you’re in trouble, but will not actually arrest you, first.
 Thus, you are put in a vulnerable position, perhaps without realizing it, and you may say something that leads to an arrest that could have been avoided if you had understood how the system works.

 Be Aware of the Indications that You Are or Are Not In Custody